 Clinical research proves oral appliance effectiveness1,2,3

-Thanks to a wealth of clinical research, mandibular repositioning devices (MRDs), also known as oral appliances, have gained recognition over the last decade as an effective solution to snoring, as well as an alternative to continuous positive airway pressure (CPAP) treatment in cases of mild to moderate obstructive sleep apnoea (OSA).
+Thanks to a wealth of clinical research, oral appliances have gained recognition over the last decade as an effective solution to snoring, as well as an alternative to continuous positive airway pressure (CPAP) treatment in cases of mild to moderate obstructive sleep apnoea (OSA).1,2,3

-At ResMed, we are conducting a five-year study — the largest of its kind — among 369 users, and found the regular use of ResMed’s Narval CC™ MRD led to a full disappearance of loud snoring in almost 8 of 10 users.2 It also reduced OSA levels by 50% in almost 8 of 10 users.2
+At ResMed, we are conducting a five-year study - the largest of its kind - among 365 users, and found the regular use of ResMed’s Narval CC MRD led to a full disappearance of loud snoring in almost 8 out of 10 users.4 It also reduced OSA levels by 50% in almost 8 of 10 users.4

 Two types of MRDs: custom and off-the-shelf

-There are two types of MRDs on the market: custom-made ones like Narval CC, and thermoplastic ones that patients need to fit themselves.
-A recent comparative study demonstrated that a custom-made oral appliance is twice as effective in reducing snoring than non-custom, thermo-plastic MRDs.3 It has a higher compliance rate – 94% over 69%1 – and patients are more likely to prefer it (82%)1.
+You’ll find two types of MRDs on the market: custom-made ones like Narval CC, and thermoplastic ones that you’ll need to fit yourself.
+A recent comparative study demonstrated that a custom-made oral appliance is twice as effective in reducing snoring than non-custom, thermo-plastic MRDs.5 It has a higher compliance rate - 94% over 69%2 - and patients are more likely to prefer it (82%).5

 Vecchierini MF & al. A custom-made mandibular repositioning device for obstructive sleep apnoea-hypopnoea syndrome: the ORCADES study.
 Sleep Med.
 2016 Mar;19:131-40. doi: 10.1016.
 Two-year follow-up results.